jessepav/lacygoill-wiki-backup/vim/exception.md

 Indeed, if you try to use  the 2nd technique for our mapping `<space>q` (close window) introduces lag.
 Make some tests inside our unimpaired mappings.

+## ?

+When  an  instruction  causes  several  errors,  and  it's  executed  in  a  try conditional, the first error can be catched and converted into an exception with `v:exception` (`:h except-several-errors`).
+However, for some reason, I can't display its message.
+All  I have  is the  hit-enter prompt,  which usually  accompanies a  multi-line message (as if Vim was trying to display all the error messages).

+MWE:

+    $ touch /tmp/file && vim -Nu NONE -S <(cat <<'EOF' nno cd :exe Func()<cr>
+    fu Func() abort
+        try
+            qall
+        catch
+            return 'echoerr '..string(v:exception)
+        endtry
+        return ''
+    endfu
+    EOF
+    ) /tmp/file
+    " press:  o Esc cd
+    " result: no message is visible (except for the hit-enter prompt itself) " run:  :mess
+    Vim(qall):E37: No write since last change~

+Update: Actually, if you press `Enter` instead of `Esc` at the hit-enter prompt, you can see the error.
+But sth is  weird.
+It seems the  `catch` clause is not processed  (write a `let g:d_ebug = 1` inside, and you should see that the variable is never set).
+However, if you run `:breakadd func Func`, you can see that it *is* processed.
+What gives?

+I wonder whether this issue is specific to `:qall`...
+Can you find other similar issues which don't make Vim quit?